Tim Burton: 1988–1994: Batman films and acclaim

 After the success of Batman, Burton agreed to direct the sequel for Warner Bros. on the condition that he would be granted total control.
 The result was Batman Returns, which featured Michael Keaton returning as Batman, and a new triad of villains: Danny DeVito (as the Penguin), Michelle Pfeiffer (as Catwoman) and Christopher Walken (as Max Shreck, an evil corporate tycoon and original character created for the film).
 Somewhat darker and considerably more personal than its predecessor, concerns were raised that the film might be too scary for children.
 Audiences were more uncomfortable at the film's overt sexuality, personified by the sleek, fetish-inspired styling of Catwoman's costume.
 Burton made many changes to the Penguin which would subsequently be applied to the character in both comics and television.
-In the comics, the penguin was an ordinary man; Burton transformed him into a freak of nature resembling a penguin with webbed, flipper-like fingers, a hooked, beak-like nose and a short, rotund body.
+In the comics, the Penguin was an ordinary man; in the film, the Penguin resembles his namesake, possessing webbed, flipper-like fingers, a hooked, beak-like nose, and a short, rotund body.
 Burton also chose the artist who recorded the single for the movie soundtrack; he insisted that it be the band Siouxsie and the Banshees with the song "Face to Face".
 Released in 1992, Batman Returns grossed $282.8 million worldwide, making it a financial success, though not to the extent of its predecessor.

 Due to schedule constraints on Batman Returns, Burton produced, but did not direct, The Nightmare Before Christmas (1993) for Disney, originally meant to be a children's book in rhyme.
 The film was directed by Henry Selick and written by Caroline Thompson, based on Burton's original story, world, and characters.
 The film received positive reviews for the stop motion animation, musical score, and original storyline.
 It was a modest box office success, grossing $50 million.
 Because of the nature of the film, it was not produced under Disney's name, but rather Disney-owned Touchstone Pictures.
 Disney wanted the protagonist to have eyes, but the final iteration did not.
 Over 100 people worked on this motion picture just to create the characters, and it took three years of work to produce the film.
 Burton collaborated with Selick again for James and the Giant Peach (1996), which Burton co-produced.